Yvonne Chiu

 I was happy to receive the grant.
 It helped me establish my research early on and realize that I could successfully support my research.
 It boosted my confidence in that way but getting the grants also helped develop my CV so that I could keep going on to get further award funding.
 That’s been a really important role that the Foundation played in my career.

-Yvonne Chiu, M.D., at the 2010 AAD Annual Meeting on the same day when she found out she received the DF Fellowship in Pediatric Dermatology award.
+Yvonne Chiu, MD, at the 2010 AAD Annual Meeting on the same day when she found out she received the DF Fellowship in Pediatric Dermatology award.
 She is pictured with her co-residents and residency program director.

 DF: Tell us a little bit more about your research.